vglinka/storage-facade-localstorage/README.md

 ![localStorage](https://raw.githubusercontent.com/vglinka/storage-facade-localstorage/main/assets/localStorage.png)

-As you can see, each storage is separated from the other by a prefix, and each value is wrapped in an object, allowing `null` values to be stored.
+As you can see, each storage is separated from the other by a prefix, and each value is wrapped in an object `{ value: ... }`, allowing `null` values to be stored.
 For each storage, there is a variable that stores a list of keys and their order.
 Thus, one of the storages can be cleared without affecting the other storage, or other keys from other libraries also stored in localStorage.

 # Usage